-Franklin was a man of extremes.
+Franklin was a man of opposites.
 He was born in Boston in 1706, the son of a soap and candle maker.
-(Johann Sebastian Bach was only 21 as the time -- the Baroque period!)
-At times during his life Franklin could be a “man of the people,” at other times a strong Royalist.
-He disliked mobs but was a lifelong promoter of education for artisans and “mechanics,” at a time when higher education was exclusively for the upper classes.
-Most of his life was consumed by his printing trade and his government work, yet he was an inventor and scientist who made important discoveries and inventions.
-Socially, Franklin had an introverted side and was not a particularly good public speaker, yet he mixed it up with the highest social circles wherever he lived.
+(Johann Sebastian Bach was only 21 as the time -- it was the Baroque period!)
+Despite his working class roots, Franklin showed deep sympathies for the Crown most of his life.
+He disliked mobs, particularly drunken ones, but was also an early supporter of education for artisans and “mechanics.”
+(At the time, higher education usually involved Greek and Latin, skills of no use to the artisan.)
+Socially, Franklin had an introverted side and was not a particularly good public speaker, yet he mixed with dignitaries, princes, kings, and celebrities wherever he lived.

 Helping to drive the myth was the fact Franklin often cloaked his true beliefs in irony and satire.
 His autobiography reveals little in the way of inner dialog and gives the impression he was impeccably virtuous.
 Franklin was “reserved and impenetrable,” in contrast with his political enemy John Adams, who was “impulsive and open” and hot tempered, according to Wood.

 Finally, mob violence killed the Stamp Act.
 The stamp distributor for Massachusetts was violently attacked, and even Franklin’s home in Philadelphia was threatened by a mob.
-The Stamp Act was unenforceable, according to Wood.
+The Stamp Act was simply unenforceable, according to Wood.
 Some people had noticed that Franklin’s newspapers had tried to remain neutral by not speaking out against the Stamp Act, unlike other newspapers, casting suspicion on Franklin's true loyalties.
-In fact he had counseled the British government to levy a tax on money, not paper.
+In fact he had counseled the British government to levy a tax on money, not paper products.

 Wood navigates us through the murky waters of Franklin's fall from grace in Britain.
-Ever the businessman, while in London Franklin became a lobbyist for a land investment scheme known as the Ohio Company, which sought permission from Lord Hillsborough, head of the American Department, to develop several million acres of land, a very large amount of land at the time.
-Hillsborough happened to have 20,000 tenants on his own lands in Ireland, however, and was not interested in promoting cheap land deals that would draw away his tenants.
+Ever the businessman, while in London Franklin became a lobbyist for a land investment scheme known as the Ohio Company, which sought permission from Lord Hillsborough, head of the "American Department," to develop several million acres of land, a very large amount of land at the time.
+Hillsborough happened to have 20,000 tenants on his own lands in Ireland, however, and was not interested in promoting cheap land deals in the colonies that would draw away his tenants.
 Franklin was snubbed and denied by Hillsborough, further dashing Franklin's hopes of obtaining a royal appointment.
 Not long afterward came the Hutchinson affair, involving some letters which Franklin publicized, written by the royal governor of Massachusetts, Thomas Hutchinson.
 In those letters, Hutchinson stated that Britain needed to take away more of the colonist’s liberties, in order to make them more dependent on the Crown (and thereby keep rebellions in check).
-Franklin intended that by revealing the letters, Hutchinson would be seen as the villain for raising taxes on the colonies, deflecting blame from the Crown.
+Franklin intended that by revealing the letters, he would make Hutchinson seem as the villain for raising taxes on the colonies, deflecting blame from the Crown.
 His plan backfired as a major scandal erupted and anger toward the Crown only amplified.
-Not long afterward came the Boston Tea Party.
+Soon afterward came the Boston Tea Party.
 The affair not only demonstrated Franklin's naïvete, but also his tendency to place too much faith in the power of reason to work out human differences, according to Wood.

-So In 1757 at age 51, Franklin, the famous scientist and wealthy retiree, was sent by the Pennsylvania legislature to London to convince the Penn family to contribute toward the defense of the state, and if that failed, to convince the Crown to make Pennsylvania a royal colony like most of the other states.
+So In 1757 at age 51, Franklin, famous scientist and wealthy retiree, was sent by the Pennsylvania legislature to London to convince the Penn family to contribute toward the defense of the state, and if that failed, to convince the Crown to make Pennsylvania a royal colony like most of the other states.